Miss Universe: History

 In June 2015, NBC canceled all business relationships with Trump and the Miss Universe Organization in response to controversial statements about immigrants who illegally crossed the border from Mexico.
 As part of the legal settlement, in September 2015, Trump bought out NBC's 50% stake in the company, making him the company's sole owner.
 Three days later, he sold the company to WME/IMG.
 After the change of ownership, Fox and Azteca became the Miss Universe and Miss USA pageants' official broadcasters in October 2015.
 The Miss Universe Pageant's broadcast rights were temporarily split between Telemundo and FYI during the 2020 pageant amid COVID-19 pandemic restrictions.
 The contract with Fox and emcee Steve Harvey resumed for the 2021 edition.

 On October 26, 2022, Thailand-based JKN Global Group acquired Miss Universe Organization (MUO) from Endeavor Group Holdings-owned IMG Worldwide at $14 million, making Anne Jakapong Jakrajutatip the first transgender woman to own the organization and marking the first time the organization moved its headquarters outside the U.S. Since the 2022 edition, NBC has regained the pageant's broadcast rights via The Roku Channel as a result of the ownership changes, marking the first time in Miss Universe history that the pageant has transitioned from traditional broadcast network coverage to full streaming service in the U.S.

 On November 16, 2023, Paula Shugart, president of the Miss Universe Organization, announced her departure from the Miss Universe Organization.
 She will not be replaced.
 On February 8, 2024, Miss Universe Organization CEO Amy Emmerich also announced her departure.
 She left the organization on March 1, 2024.
+On December 13, 2025 Mario Búcaro has resigned as Chief Executive Officer of the Miss Universe Organization (MUO) fewer than two months after assuming the position.
+His departure was confirmed in a press release that also outlined his contributions to the global pageant organization.